pacodelacruz/pacodelacruz.github.io/_posts/2018-04-17-azure-durable-functions-approval-workflow-with-sendgrid.md

 date: 2018-04-17 11:50
 author: Paco de la Cruz
 comments: true
+category: Durable Functions
-categories: [Azure Functions, Development, Durable Functions, SendGrid, Uncategorized]
+tags: [Azure Functions, Development, Durable Functions, SendGrid]
 ---
 <h2>Introduction</h2>
 <a href="https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-overview" target="_blank" rel="noopener noreferrer">Durable Functions</a> is a new (in preview at the time of writing) and very interesting extension of Azure Functions that allows you to build stateful and serverless code-based workflows.
 The Durable Functions extension abstracts all the state management, queueing, and checkpoint implementation commonly required for an orchestration engine.
 Thus, you just need to focus on your business logic without worrying much on the underlying complexities.
 Thanks to this extension, now you can: